But just how much cheaper is it?

 On average, consumer prices in South Africa are lower than in the UK, USA, Germany, and the Netherlands.

-The biggest difference is between South Africa and the Netherlands.
+The most significant difference is between South Africa and the Netherlands.
 South Africa’s consumer prices are 43.13% lower.

-Rent in South Africa is significantly more affordable than in any of the comparison countries.
+Rent in South Africa is significantly more affordable than in the comparison countries.
 According to Numbeo, on average:

 - Rent in the UK is 90.45% higher than in South Africa.